vieko/create-sessions-dir/README.md

 ```

 It will detect your existing setup and update it to v0.3.0 **without touching your work**.
 All your session notes, archive, and docs are preserved.
 Only the commands and structure are updated.

+## Interactive Setup

+During installation, you'll be prompted for:

+1. **Git strategy** - How .sessions/ should be handled in git
+   - **Ignore all** (default) - Keep sessions completely local
+   - **Hybrid** - Commit docs/plans, keep notes private
+   - **Commit all** - Share everything with team

+2. **CLAUDE.md documentation** - Document the pattern for your team
+   - Creates new CLAUDE.md if none exists
+   - Appends to existing CLAUDE.md if detected
+   - Skips if Sessions Pattern already documented

 ## Why This Works